Mwabu/PangoAndroid/readme.md

 ## Getting a toolchain
+The scripts now generate their own toolchains as needed, what you must ensure is that the `$NDK_ROOT` environment variable is set to the root of your ndk bundle.

-Before you can build, you need to set up a toolchain.
-You can do this by running the following command.
-Note that `$NDK` might be `$NDK_ROOT`, or you may even have to set it up yourself.
+If for some reason you want to set up the toolchain yourself, you can do this by running the following command (for more see https://developer.android.com/ndk/guides/standalone_toolchain.html).

 ```
-$> $NDK/build/tools/make-standalone-toolchain.sh \
+$> $NDK_ROOT/build/tools/make-standalone-toolchain.sh \
 --arch=arm --platform=android-16 --install-dir=/tmp/my-android-toolchain
 ```
+## Other dependencies

+* build-essential
+* autoconf
+* automake
+* libtool-bin
+* ragel
+* gperf
+* gtk-doc-tools
+* libglib2.0-dev

 ## Setting up the build scripts
-Once you have your toolchains (you can get x86 by using `--arch=x86`, see more https://developer.android.com/ndk/guides/standalone_toolchain.html), you'll need to set the location of your toolchains in `build-libs-arm.sh` and `build-libs-x86.sh`:
+The build scripts now create their own toolchains, so you do not need to modify them at all.
+If you choose to create the toolchain yourself you will need to set the location in the scripts `build-libs-arm.sh` and `build-libs-x86.sh`:

 ```
 export TOOLCHAIN=<path-to-your-toolchain>/bin